Now You Can Attend the Original EM Boot Camp Workshops Without Registering for the Main Course!

 This activity has been planned and implemented in accordance with the Essential Areas and policies of the Accreditation Council for Continuing Medical Education through the joint providership of the Center for Emergency Medical Education (CEME), The Center for Medical Education, Inc., and Hospital Procedures Consultants.
 The Center for Emergency Medical Education is accredited by the ACCME to provide continuing medical education for physicians.

 The Center for Emergency Medical Education (CEME) designates this Live activity for a maximum of 26.0 AMA PRA Category 1 Credits™.
-Physicians should claim only the credit commensurate with the extent of their participation in the activity.
+Clinicians should claim only the credit commensurate with the extent of their participation in the activity.

 Approved by the American College of Emergency Physicians for a maximum of 26.00 hour(s) of ACEP Category I credit.